How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 Having international travel insurance is important when moving to another country.
 In fact, many residency visas require travel insurance as part of the application, such as when moving to a European country.

-Countries with state healthcare will usually allow foreign residents to access it, usually once you have your official residence permit.
+Countries with state healthcare will usually allow you to access it once you have your official residence permit.

-A good starting point is SafetyWing, which offers affordable, convenient travel insurance policies specifically designed for the globally mobile.
+A great place to start for insurance is SafetyWing, which offers affordable, convenient travel policies designed for globally mobile people.

 #10.
 Get a virtual mailbox service